MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 - Make sure that your Bluetooth device is fully charged or has fresh batteries.
 - If you still can't connect, [restart the HoloLens](hololens-recovery.md).

-## HoloLens Settings lists devices as available, but the devices don't work
+## Devices that are listed as available in Settings don't work

 HoloLens (1st gen) doesn't support Bluetooth audio profiles.
 Bluetooth audio devices, such as speakers and headsets, may appear as available in HoloLens settings, but they aren't supported.